Sugar Mercado: Personal life

-Mercardo was formerly married to estranged husband, Chinese-businessman Kristoffer Jay Go.
+Mercardo was formerly married to Chinese businessman Kristoffer Jay Go.
 They have 2 daughters, Gabrielle Sophia born in 2013 and Olivia Isabelle born in 2015.
-The former couple relationship began to deteriorate when Mr. Go subjected her to repeated physical, emotional and verbal abuse and threatened to kill her after leaving their house in July.
+The former couple's relationship began to deteriorate when Mr. Go subjected her to repeated physical, emotional and verbal abuse and threatened to kill her after leaving their house in July 2015.
 In November 2015, she filed a civil and criminal case against Mr. Go for violation of Republic Act 9263 or Anti-violence against Women and Children Act and fought for protection and joint custody of their 2 children before Quezon City Regional Trial Court.

 She was in a long-term relationship with actor and TV host Willie Revillame for 7 years.